-"Oh," said Akihiko as he slipped the brass knuckles on.
+"Oh," said Akihiko as he slipped the brass knuckles on nonetheless.

-Koromaru leaped onto Teddie, biting his ear, and shaking his head violently.
+Koromaru leaped onto Teddie, biting the ear on his suit, and shaking his head violently.

 "DOWN, Koromaru!"
 Ken ordered.

-The dog faltered, and then with another growl, leaped down from Teddie.
+The dog faltered, and then with a half-hearted growl, leaped down from Teddie.

 "Are we going to have to separate you two?"
-Naoto deadpanned.
+Naoto asked with a sigh.

 "RRRRAAAAAAWWWWWRRRRR!"
 Teddie growled as he began chasing after Koromaru, who suddenly deflated and began running ahead of the group.

-"Honestly…" Naoto sighed as she and the others began chasing after the two.
+"Honestly…" Naoto sighed again as she and the others began chasing after the two.